tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 Now this subsection is about enforcing the philosophy of being professional and do things right.

-Here applies a good phrase that looks fool-obvious, but it's necessary to repeat to your chimp human mind all the time: **the only way to do things right is doing them right** (no workarounds allowed).
+Here applies a good phrase that looks foolish-obvious, but it's necessary to repeat to your chimp human mind all the time: **the only way to do things right is doing them right** (no workarounds allowed).
 If we keep doing nonsense that can't be proved but can only be sold, we'll be stuck in this nonsense